Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Discussion

-While we have assumed, in our idealised setup, that the background medium has a uniform density, the simulated medium through which the sub-haloes move will be far from uniform.
+While we have assumed, in our idealised setup, that the background medium has a uniform density, the simulated medium through which the subhaloes move will be far from uniform.
 The CGM is highly variable, made up of gas with a huge range of sound speeds.
 The wake will not build up smoothly as shown in the idealised scenario, where it can grow for an unlimited time through an infinite uniform background medium.
-Instead, at any given time, the wake will be built from the medium that the perturber (sub-halo) is moving through at that time.
-In the context of results, however, this is not that significant, since the DF force deficit that we find comes from the inner most radii, and starts from the earliest time.
-The wake further from the perturber does not contribute to the missing force, so whether it is present, or disrupted by the more complex physical conditions of the medium, the force deficit will still be present.
-Thus this result has implications far beyond the highly idealised scenario studied directly here, into the cases that include more varied and complex physical processes.
+Instead, at any given time, the wake will be built from the medium that the perturber (subhalo) is moving through at that time.

+All of these processes aside, one major aspect of the environments around these substructures is how many particles make up the wake, however it ends up structured.
+Our study includes runs with as few as $N=64^3$ particles (see Figure \ref{fig:force_time_res}), but this is likely still larger than the numbers of particles used to resolve the volume around a given substructure.
+We found that the force from the wake at this resolution shows large random variations, created by numerical noise, but that it does vary around the same value as that found at much higher resolution.
+It is therefore plausible that DF over longer enough time scales, is being captured correctly in these simulations.
+This is all the more important because many of these subhaloes exist at high redshift, where gas fractions are higher, and thus gaseous DF has its strongest effect.